 Pro Hockey GM: “A Gay Player is Welcome Here”

-February 3, 2012 by Carolyn Simon, Associate Director of Digital Media
+February 3, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Brian Burke is often asked about what it would be like for a National Hockey League player to come out to his teammates.
 The president and general manager of the NHL’s Toronto Maple Leafs has more knowledge of this than most people in his field – his son, Brendan, came out publicly in 2009.

 At the time, Brendan was a student manager for the Miami University men’s ice hockey team, and his courageous story sparked discussions across North America about homophobia in sports.
 Again, the question was raised – when will we see the first openly gay pro athlete?

 We’ll know soon enough, Brian Burke insisted in a recent interview with the Canada’s CBC network.
 But Brendan won’t have a chance to embrace this player in the same way that the sports world embraced him.
 He was killed in a car accident in 2010, just a few short months after he came out.